securitybunker/databunker.org/content/use-case/privacy-portal-for-customers/index.md

 headless = false
 hidenavbar = true
-title = "How to use open-source privacy portal for customers" summery = "Databunker - is the Swiss army knife for GDPR compliance provides a built-in privacy portal for your customers"
+title = "How to use open-source privacy portal for customers" summary = "Step by step guide on how to build a custom privacy portal using open-source Databunker"
 +++